marioortizmanero/nullderef.com/content/blog/plugin-end/index.md

 As I mentioned in earlier articles, our plugin system will only work on Windows, macOS, and Linux[^thread-safe].
 It will still compile on other platforms, but possibly with data races in the dynamic linking internals.

-Specifically, {{< crate libloading >}}, which is used by `abi_stable`, states that its error handling isn't fully thread-safe on some platforms[^libloading-threadsafe], such as `dlerror` on FreeBSD.
+Specifically, {% crate "libloading" %}, which is used by `abi_stable`, states that its error handling isn't fully thread-safe on some platforms[^libloading-threadsafe], such as `dlerror` on FreeBSD.
 Its only consequence should be garbage error messages, but I still wouldn't risk it.
 There are two ways to approach this:

 1. **Quick fix**: add a compile-time error for any platform that isn't explicitly supported.
 Before adding support for a new platform, we will have to manually ensure that its error handling for dynamic loading is thread-safe.